 Sri Ramana Maharshi discusses the prime problem we face in encountering the spectacular changes that are fast approaching.
-That problem is our habitual tendencies or what Hindus call vasanas.
+That problem is what he calls our latent tendencies or vasanas.
 (1)

 Vasanas keep our mind outwardly directed, Sri Ramana says: